Try for FREE

 Tailor your writing style: use formal diction for academic papers but loosen structure; for blogs, embrace conversational energy.
 Mismatched tone and rigid structure often resemble AI-generated content.

-Maintain a personal list of favorite phrases, metaphors or storytelling habits.
+Maintain a personal list of favorite phrases, metaphors, or storytelling habits.
 Sprinkling them into drafts instantly sets your writing apart from generic AI cadence.

 Users can easily access, download, and copy their generated content immediately after creation.
 This makes it super easy to pop it right into your projects.
 Plus, we keep a detailed history of everything you’ve made.